Cache Duration Tuning & Max-Age

 Issue Technical Impact Mitigation

-Setting max-age to 0 or negative values Triggers immediate cache bypass.
-Forces redundant OPTIONS requests on every cross-origin call.
-Use minimum 300 for dynamic routes.
-Validate header parsing logic.
+Setting max-age to 0 or negative values Forces redundant OPTIONS requests on every cross-origin call.
+Increases latency.
+Use minimum 300 for dynamic routes unless zero-trust re-validation is required.

 Omitting Vary: Origin on preflight responses Allows cached responses to leak across different origins.
 Violates CORS security models.
 Always attach Vary: Origin to OPTIONS responses.